 Ruth, our Deputy Headteacher is also responsible for Inclusion (and is our SENDCo).
 Ruth works closely with your child’s teachers to track your child’s progress in school and organise extra support if your child is falling behind.
 This support may be provided by adults in school - teachers, teaching and learning associates, teaching assistants - or specialists from outside of school such as Speech and Language Therapists or Specialist Teachers.
 If you think your child may need additional support or you are worried about your child’s progress please talk to the class teacher or Ruth.
 Ruth also monitors the children’s attendance and punctuality at school together with Michelle, LEAP's Education Welfare Officer.
 They meet regularly as part of the Inclusion Team, to discuss any attendance concerns.

-Our Pastoral Support manager works with children in and out of class who are having difficulties with behaviour, learning or need emotional support.
-They also runs groups for children to help them cope with change and challenging situations such as transition to secondary school.
-They also help parents to support their children’s behaviour and emotional wellbeing at home and attend the regular Coffee Mornings that any interested parents & carers can come along to.
+Latisha, our Pastoral Support manager works with children in and out of class who are having difficulties with behaviour, learning or need emotional support.
+She also runs groups for children to help them cope with change and challenging situations such as transition to secondary school.
+She also helps parents to support their children’s behaviour and emotional well-being at home and attends the regular Coffee Mornings that any interested parents & carers can come along to.

 Emma, who is responsible for Communications and Community Liaison, also provides support for families and children and can help families to access local services such as children centres, legal advice, medical services.
 She helps set up exciting activities for children and their families and works closely with some of the outside agencies and charities we have relationships with.